-VET 1060 Laboratory Techniques (5)
+VET 1060 Laboratory Techniques (4)

 Students learn to perform venipunctures, complete blood counts, urinalyses, serum chemistries, and supplemental hematologic evaluations on all species studied in VET 1030.
-Proficiency in performing tasks in the laboratories is emphasized; 3 hours of lecture, 4 hours of laboratory per week.
+Proficiency in performing tasks in the laboratories is emphasized; 3 hours of lecture, 3 hours of laboratory per week.
 Prerequisite: VET 1030, BIO 2320

-VET 2011 Veterinary Clinical Techniques I (3)
+VET 2011 Veterinary Clinical Techniques I (4)

 Students learn the stages of anesthesia and how to induce and monitor anesthesia under the direct supervision of a veterinarian.
 Surgical nursing skills associated with aseptic technique and proper protocols in the surgery suite are covered.
 Pre- and post-op monitoring, record keeping, and client education skills are practiced.
-Students perform blood work, urinalysis, and fecal examination on animals that are scheduled to be anesthetized as medically indicated; 2 hours of lecture, 3 hours of laboratory per week.
+Students perform blood work, urinalysis, and fecal examination on animals that are scheduled to be anesthetized as medically indicated.
+Some preparatory work and patient monitoring is required outside of scheduled lab time; 3 hours of lecture, 3 hours of laboratory per week.
 Prerequisite: VET 1030, 1020, 1040, and 1060